carpentries-incubator/hermes_metadata_lesson/episodes/metadataformats.md

 - Knowledge of basics of CSV format for storing and processing metadata.
 - Familiar with the structure of a simple CSV file.
-- Knowledge of the main difference between a xslx and a csv format.
+- Knowledge of the main difference between an xslx and a csv format.

 :::